tr00per/haskell-101/functional1.md

 **Quick exercise**: Define the `slice` function, which accepts an offset, length and returns a slice of the given list.

+### GHCI and types

+To show the type of an expression in GHCi you can prefix your expression with the `:t` command or toggle a flag to see types of each entered expression with `:set +t`.

 ### Functions and functions

 In Haskell syntactically there are twp types of operations: